logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 * Packages saved in certain file formats, currently we support .whl or .egg
 * A public or private git repository
 * A requirements.txt file to install many libraries at the same time using pip
+* An environment.yml file to install many libraries at the same time using conda or pip

 .. _python3.gif: ../../_images/python/python3.gif
 .. figure:: ../../imgs/python/python3.gif